colinbdclark/osc.js/README.md

 ### UDP in Node.js

 The <code>osc.UDPPort</code> object supports the sending and receiving of OSC messages over Node.js's UDP sockets.
-It also supports multicast UDP.
+It also supports broadcast and multicast UDP.

 #### Options